michaeljosephroddy/python-sdk-notification-service-example/README.md

 A simple notification service demonstrating how to listen to notification events from v2.routing.queues.{id}.users using the Python SDK.

+### Prerequisite

+You will need your queue id for this example.
+To find your queue id: Make a request to `GET /api/v2/routing/queues?name=queue_name` and include the queue name as a query string.
+This will filter all queues by queue name and return some information about that particular queue.
+From there, you can extract the queue id.

 1. Create a notifications channel.
 `POST /api/v2/notifications/channels`.
 The following is an example response.